- Reliable and robust construction

 Hydrants are devices for extracting water from pipelines and water distribution systems.
-In the event of a fire, a hydrant can assure fast water supply.
+In the event of a fire outbreak, a fire hydrant can assure fast water supply.
 The connections to the pipes are tapped with so-called hydrant wrenches and hydrant standpipes and are further connected to the fire trucks.

 What are the different types of fire hydrants?